2022 Missouri train derailment: Train

 The train was traveling from Los Angeles to Chicago, with intermediate stops.
 There were approximately 275 passengers and 12 crew members onboard during the derailment.
-The train had two locomotives and eight railcars, all of which derailed.
-From front to rear, there were two GE Genesis P42DC locomotives (133 and 166), one Viewliner baggage car, and seven Superliner railcars (a transition sleeper car, two sleeping cars, a dining car, a sightseer lounge/café car, and two coach cars).
+The train had two locomotives and eight passenger cars, all of which derailed.
+From front to rear, there were two GE Genesis P42DC locomotives (133 and 166), one Viewliner baggage car, and seven Superliner cars (a transition sleeper car, two sleeping cars, a dining car, a sightseer lounge/café car, and two coaches).

 According to a lawsuit filed by a passenger who boarded in Gallup, New Mexico, Southwest Chief Train 4 was "overcrowded with passengers and luggage"; every seat was filled and the Viewliner luggage car could not accommodate all of the passengers' bags, so some luggage was stowed in passenger car lounges.
 By the time the train was passing through Kansas, it was running approximately four hours behind schedule.
 When Train 4 was approaching Kansas City Union Station, the conductors announced that passengers intending to alight and connect to the Missouri River Runner would miss their connection, and they should stay onboard Train 4 instead, which exacerbated the overcrowded conditions when additional passengers boarded at Kansas City.
 After leaving Kansas City, conductors directed passengers to return to their assigned seats so the overflow passengers and their luggage could be accommodated in the observation car.

+After the derailment, Amtrak P42DC 133 was severely damaged and was later put into storage at the Beech Grove Shops as of 2026.
+P42DC 166 was repaired and returned to service; however, it is now P42C NPCU 9701, according to the RR Pictures Archive.